exercism/delphi/exercises/grade-school/README.md

 A pairing session with Phil Battos at gSchool [http://gschool.it](http://gschool.it)

 ## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.
+It's possible to submit an incomplete solution so you may receive assistance from a mentor.